Homesick At Sleepaway Camp In Saratoga?

 If your child is not used to sleeping away from home, sleepaway camp will likely be a greater shock to them.
 To help prepare them for this adventure, plan a few sleepovers in the months leading up to camp.
 Cousins, friends and grandparents would be thrilled at the opportunity, and you will get a few nights off!
 This is a great way to ease your child into the away-from-home experience of sleepaway camp.

 Have A Friend Go

 Many times, children are afraid of the unknown and the unfamiliar.
-You may see an improvement in your child's confidence when you find a friend or family member to attend the same overnight summer camp in Saratoga.
+You may see an improvement in your child's confidence when you find a friend or family member to attend the same overnight summer camp.
 Knowing a familiar face will be there may make those first few days (and nights) at sleepaway camp easier to get through without feeling homesick.